grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 How to **investigate**:

 - Check if ingester is fast enough to process all data in Kafka.
-- If ingesters are too slow, consider scaling ingesters, either vertically (to make ingesters faster), or horizontally to spread incoming series between more ingesters.
+- If ingesters are too slow, consider scaling ingesters horizontally to spread incoming series between more ingesters.

 ### MimirIngesterFailsToProcessRecordsFromKafka